knative/docs/serving/samples/helloworld-python/README.md

     CMD ["app.py"]
     ```

-1. Create a file named `service.yaml` and copy the following service definition into the file.
+1. Create a new file, `service.yaml` and copy the following service definition
-Make sure to replace `{PROJECT_ID}` with the ID of your Google Cloud project.
+   into the file.
+Make sure to replace `{username}` with your Docker Hub username.
-If you are using docker or another container registry instead, replace the entire image path.

     ```yaml
     apiVersion: serving.knative.dev/v1alpha1